Pumpapa/minimalmagic/content/SE/Data.md

 But, for the moment skipping video and audio, there is another very important type of data we need to process: text.

 The American Standard Code for Information Interchange (ASCII) is an ancient standard which plays an important role to this day.
-ASCII representa many common characters in numbers.
+ASCII represents many common characters in numbers.

 ASCII was created around 1960, in a time when the human-computer interface consisted of a teletype (which is a combined keyboard and printer).
 At the time, a 7 bit code was sufficient to represent all common letters (upper and lower-case), numbers, punctuation and necessary control codes to manage the teletype.
-For instance, ASCII still has a code to ring a bell in the teletype to get an operators attension when a message was ended.
-Also, ASCII has a code for carriage return (the carriage is the small train than carries the printer head which hammers letters through an inked cloth ribbon) and for line-feed (which advances the scroll of paper to the next line).
+For instance, ASCII still has a code to ring a bell in the teletype to get an operator's attention when a message ends.
+Also, ASCII has a code for carriage return (the carriage is the small train that carries the printer head which hammers letters through an inked cloth ribbon) and for line-feed (which advances the scroll of paper to the next line).
 Whenever we embed a **\\n** in a text to get a newline we are inserting a line-feed symbol.

 Today we use Unicode to encode just about all known symbols, and we use encodings such as UTF-8 to pack unicode characters in single or double bytes.
-However, ISO 646 subset of UTF-8 still coincides with ASCII and ASCII is still the preferred representation when we happen to be limited to plain text in the English alphabet.
+However, the ISO 646 subset of UTF-8 still coincides with ASCII and ASCII is still the preferred representation when we happen to be limited to plain text in the English alphabet.

 The well prepared programmer can somewhat read (hexa)decimal data which represents text.
 Look up an ASCII table and you will see that there is logic to it.
 In hex: